pjunwei95/pjunwei95.github.io/readme.md

 # About Me
 //TODO change this file to index.md

 Hey there!
 I'm Junwei, a computer scientist that likes to dabble in the visuals and explore many different interests!

+Seems like this is going to be a blog post before I am going to convert it to my personal website!!
+So exciting!

 ## CS4247 - Graphics Rendering Techniques
 In this project, we get to render graphics by utilising different techniques.
 Some include the raster graphics pipeline, viewing and transformation, real-time mapping techniques, real-time shadow algorithms, local reflection models, global illumination, distributed ray tracing, photon mapping, radiosity, volume rendering, image-based rendering and modelling, and strategies for anti-aliasing and photo-realism.